Exact Dynamical Correlations of Hard-Core Anyons in One-Dimensional Lattices: Dynamical Correlations

 where $\langle\hat{O}\rangle\equiv \text{Tr}[\hat{\rho}\hat{O}]$.
 For $\theta=0$ and $\theta=\pi$, these Green's functions reduce to that of spinless fermions and hard-core bosons, respectively.
 Other types of nonequilibrium Green's functions can be expressed in terms of $G^{\gtrless}(t)$ and hence it's sufficient to analyze the properties of these two Green's functions.

-Employing the basic properties of the Gaussian operators\cite{sm} together with the generalized Jordan-Wigner transformation, we obtain the following explicit expressions for the Green's functions, which constitute one of our main results:
+Employing the basic properties of the Gaussian operators together with the generalized Jordan-Wigner transformation, we obtain the following explicit expressions for the Green's functions, which constitute one of our main results [see Appendix.\ref{sec:GF:append} for some details]: